If you order tigelle in Modena you will eat a typical bread, usually served with meat and cheese or pesto.

 Viale dell'Autodromo, 35, 41126 Modena MO

 Tel.
 059 332835

-Family business since 2004, this restaurant recently won the prize for the best tigella of Modena.
-They like to change the shape of tigelle according to season, so you can find a heart-shaped tigella for St.Valentine of a Christmas tree-shaped in December.
+A family business since 2004, this restaurant recently won the prize for the best tigella in Modena.
+They like to change the shape of tigelle according to the season, so you can find a heart-shaped tigella for St.Valentine or a Christmas tree-shaped in December.

 Via Modenese, 543, 41057 Spilamberto MO

 Never heard of Trattoria di Via Serra?
 Maybe it's a bit late to find a table available, but in case it's your lucky day this is THE place to have tigelle in Bologna.
 And if they have porcini mushrooms...jackpot!

 Great so now I've told you everything about tigelle and I'm sure you can make it amazing at home.

 But what about trying in Modena, its homeland?

 A Tigella tasting with sparkling Lambrusco is one of the stops of our Modena Food Tour (yes, the one you saw on Somebody feed Phil in Modena).

 Read our +400 5 stars reviews on Tripadvisor, or what The Guardian, Phil Rosenthal and Rick Stein told about us and book your limited ticket (only 8 per tour)!